-A Frenet-Serret reference frame is used along with unit vectors of N (normal), T (tangential), and B (binormal, out of plane) as shown in Figure 2.
+A Frenet-Serret reference frame is used along with unit vectors of N (normal), T (tangential), and B (binormal, out of plane), as shown in Figure 2.
 For this paper, it is assumed that the vehicle navigates on a 2D Euclidean Space.